 What can I tell you?
 It was a summer that seemed to be

 “You keep / Putting your hand on my shoulder / When I'm crying. / Thank you for that,” writes Mary Jo Bang in “You Were You Are Elegy.”
 No matter...

-The editors discuss Hera Lindsay Bird’s poem “Pyramid Scheme” from the February 2018 issue of Poetry.
+The editors discuss torrin a. greathouse’s poem “On Confinement” from the November 2018 issue of Poetry.